Update: COVID-19 – Questions and Answers for Employers

 The question of leisure travel is more problematic.
 It is possible – in some limited circumstances – that you could have a legitimate interest in trying to limit leisure travel, particularly where the travel could have a negative impact on business operations.
-However, a better approach at present would be to ensure that employees who are travelling understand the potential risks to themselves and others should they visit a high-risk area.
+However, a better approach would be to share with employees the new travel health advisories regarding any travel outside Canada and have employees who are travelling outside Canada self-isolate for 14 days upon their return to Canada.

-Q: Should employers be communicating with their employees about the possible risks of the Coronavirus?
+Q: Should employers be communicating with their employees about the possible risks of COVID-19?

 A: Yes.
 You are encouraged to communicate with employees to assure them that you are addressing the situation, are taking steps to best ensure a safe workplace and are actively monitoring and responding to developments as they occur.

-Q. Where can I find further information on the Coronavirus?
+Q. Where can I find further information on the COVID-19?

-A: For further information on the Coronavirus and pandemic planning, go to:
+A: For further information on the COVID-19, please see:

 - Public Health Ontario